 As for how long authorities take to investigate such cases, the average is between 120–180 days.
 Again, the exact length depends on the complexity of the case.
 In fact, the most complex ID theft cases may take up to a year or more to be investigated.

 What are the four types of identity theft?

 New account, tax, medical, and employment identity theft are the four common types.
 New account ID theft covers several other subcategories, such as bank fraud, credit and debit card identity theft, and loan scams.

 Do identity thieves get caught?

 It seems the answer is rarely.
-A study by ScamBusters from 2006 established that only 1 in 700 ID thieves get arrested by authorities.
-Meaning, less than 1% (0.14%) of identity thieves get caught, while the rest just move on to their next victim.
+A study by ScamBusters from 2006 established that only one in 700 ID thieves get arrested by authorities.
+This means less than 1% (0.14%) of identity thieves get caught, while the rest just move on to their next victim.

 Two reasons for these disappointing numbers are the non-violent nature of the crime and the thief’s country of residence.
 Fraud stats show that authorities give priority to solving violent crimes and, therefore, often overlook impersonation cases.
 Also, a lot of identity thieves operate outside their country of residence.

 All these identity theft statistics and FAQs show that fraudsters always come up with new ways to scam people.
 In a way, identity theft and credit card fraud are evolving.
 That’s why all consumers must handle their personal and credit card details carefully at all times.Never click on suspicious emails, never enter card information at doubtful websites, and shred documents.
 These steps will help you protect yourself when browsing the Internet and handling your mail.
 Naturally, you can also invest in a top-rated identity theft protection tool for additional peace of mind.